DennisSchulmeister/mini-tuorial.js/README.md

 shared with `lecture-slides.js` and `hammer.js` for optional touch navigation.

 Using the built-in themes different types of documents like short manuals, books or simple slideshows can be rendered.
+The same plugins as for `lecture-slides.js` can be used to extend the HTML syntax.

 White Theme
 -----------